jozr/connector-tutum-scratchpad/README.md

 #Authentication

 In order to make requests, you must obtain your [API key](https://dashboard.tutum.co/account/).
 Log into Tutum, click on the menu on the upper right corner of the page and click `Account info`.
 You should then see the `Api Key` selection.

+#Functionality

+###Services
+• list all services
+• get a service's details
+• get a service's logs

+###Containers
+• list all containers
+• get a container's details

+###Node Clusters
+• list all clusters
+• get a cluster's details
+• create a cluster

+###Nodes
+• list all nodes
+• get a node's details